 The City hosts a number of cultural events on the island.
-"Piccolo Spoleto Goes to the Beach" is a series of arts performances held in recent years at various venues throughout the island.
-The City's Recreation Department organizes several events each year including a Holiday Street Festival, Island Gras, Music in the Park, an Easter Egg Hunt, a Halloween Carnival and Doggie Day.
-In March of 2003, the City commemorated its 50th Anniversary by holding numerous events including a street dance, a play, a nickel carnival, a Ferris wheel on Ocean Boulevard and two historical displays..-
+The City's Recreation Department organizes several events each year including a Holiday Street Festival, Front Beach Fest, Music in the Park, Sand Sculpting Competition, an Easter Egg Hunt, a Halloween Carnival, a Golf Cart Parade and Doggie Day.
+In March of 2003, the City commemorated its 50th Anniversary by holding numerous events including a street dance, a play, a nickel carnival, a Ferris wheel on Ocean Boulevard and two historical displays.